yulonghe97/PlayReversi/README.md

 ## How to Run

-One way to run the project is to go reversi.pro
+One way to run the project is to go to website  reversi.pro

 The second way is to run it on your local machine:

 To Initialize the project, type in the terminal